toddheitmann/toddheitmann.com/content/blog/books/read-in-january-2016.md

 Anyone interested in how probability affects decision making would benefit from this book.
 The robust examples and citations provide the reader many takeaways for real world application.

 Thoughts about these books or suggestion for future reading?
-Reach out on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com).
+Reach out on twitter [@toddheitmann](https://twitter.com/toddheitmann) and send me a DM.